nefarius/IgorBot/README.md

 Work in progress, use with care 🔥

-I am using it successfully for a couple years on my community servers now, however especially configuration simplification has missing features.
+I am using it successfully for a couple of years on my community servers now, however especially configuration simplification has missing features.
 You have been warned.

 ## Setup